Princess Alice disaster: The Thames' 650 forgotten dead

-The bank near where the steamer met its end is quiet; the silence occasionally broken by gulls cawing as they wheel through the sky, and the grating clang of machinery from the scrap yards across the river in Barking.
+The bank near where the steamer met its end is quiet; the silence occasionally broken by gulls cawing as they wheel through the sky, and the grating clang of machinery from the scrap yards in Barking.

 Thanks to Joan Lock, author of The Princess Alice Disaster, for her help with this article.